Pixar Pier: History

 When the park first opened in 2001, Paradise Pier originally resembled a modern seaside amusement park, similar to that of the Santa Monica Pier, or Santa Cruz Boardwalk.
-As part of the Disney California Adventure $1.1 billion expansion project, Paradise Pier was re-themed to evoke the charm of Victorian era seaside amusement parks of the 1920s.
+As part of the Disney California Adventure $1.1 billion expansion project, Paradise Pier was re-themed to a Victorian era seaside amusement parks of the 1920s.

 The first change was the addition of Toy Story Midway Mania!, which opened on June 17, 2008.
 The boardwalk games were then re-themed to incorporate more familiar Disney characters (completed on April 7, 2009), and the Sun Wheel was transformed into Mickey's Fun Wheel with a new color scheme, new lighting effects, and a "pie-eyed" Mickey Mouse face replacing the original sun face (completed on May 4, 2009).
 Following these changes, the "Route 66" area was completely re-themed, with the "S.S. rustworthy", and "Dinosaur Jack's Sunglass Shack" being completely demolished.
-The Orange Stinger underwent extensive re-theming to become Silly Symphony Swings, based on Walt Disney's 1935 short film The Band Concert.
+The Orange Stinger underwent extensive re-theming to become Silly Symphony Swings, based on Disney's 1935 short film The Band Concert.
 Silly Symphony Swings opened on May 28, 2010.
 Cosmetic changes were also made to California Screamin': the Mickey Mouse silhouette was altered to represent a sunburst pattern, with a large Paradise Pier sign hanging above the loop, and the scream tubes were also repainted a darker shade of blue.

-On June 23, 2018, part of Paradise Pier would reopen as Pixar Pier, inspired by films from Pixar Animation Studios.
+On June 23, 2018, part of Paradise Pier would reopen as Pixar Pier, themed after films from Pixar Animation Studios.
 California Screamin' became the Incredicoaster, Mickey's Fun Wheel opened as the Pixar Pal-A-Round, with Pixar characters on its gondolas.
 The Luxo Jr. animatronic was installed on the top of Pixar Pier's marquee, four months later, in October.
-Jessie's Critter Carousel opened in 2019 taking the place of King Triton's carousel.
+Jessie's Critter Carousel opened in 2019 taking the place of King Triton's Carousel of the Sea.
 The Maliboomer closed in 2010 and was unused garden space until it was replaced by the Inside Out Emotional Whirlwind attraction in 2019.